influxdata/telegraf/plugins/inputs/win_perf_counters/README.md

 #### CountersRefreshRate

 Configured counters are matched against available counters at the interval specified by the _CountersRefreshRate_ parameter.
 Default value is `1m` (1 minute).

 If wildcards are used in instance or counter names, they are expanded at this point.

-Setting _CountersRefreshRate_ to too low values (order of seconds) can cause Telegraf to create high CPU load.
+Setting _CountersRefreshRate_ too low (order of seconds) can cause Telegraf to create a high CPU load.

 Set to `0s` to disable periodic refreshing.

 #### PreVistaSupport

 _Deprecated.
 Necessary features on Windows Vista and newer are checked dynamically_

-Bool, if set to `true` will use the localized PerfCounter interface that is present before Vista for backwards compatability.
+Bool, if set to `true` will use the localized PerfCounter interface that has been present since before Vista for backwards compatability.

 It is recommended NOT to use this on OSes starting with Vista and newer because it requires more configuration to use this than the newer interface present since Vista.